Iredell County License Hearing Guide

 Special Programs

-- Ignition Interlock Device (IID) Program: North Carolina has an IID program that requires individuals convicted of DUI to install an IID in their vehicle as a condition of license reinstatement or obtaining a hardship license.
+- Ignition Interlock Device Program: If convicted of DUI, you may be required to install an ignition interlock device (IID) in your vehicle as a condition of license reinstatement.